Skip to main content

 Inject

-Injects a given number of Scenario copies (virtual users) by rate during a given duration.
-With this simulation, you control the Scenario injection rate and injection interval.
-Each Scenario copy (virtual user) behaves like a short-running thread that runs only once and then is destroyed.
+Maintains a constant arrival rate of virtual users (Scenario instances) during a given duration.
+Each Scenario instance behaves like a short-running thread that runs only once and then is destroyed.

 When to use

 Use it when you want to maintain a constant rate of requests without being affected by the performance of the system you load test.
-Usually, this simulation type is used to test Open systems where you control the arrival rate of users.
-Additionally. it is used to test Websites, HTTP API.
+Usually, this simulation type is used to test Open model where you control the arrival rate of requests.

 info